 Here are 9 low-cost ways to reward employees:

-9. Schedule an all-company activity.
-Many companies plan holiday parties, but you can recognize great work all around by planning an impromptu activity that gives employees a few hours off from work.
+Many companies plan holiday parties, but you can recognize great work all year long by planning an impromptu activity that gives employees a few hours off from work.
 At Limeade, we had a great time spending a half-day on the slopes for a Frozen Friday event.
 Other employee reward ideas include a summer field day — with a BBQ and outdoor games — or a company-sponsored happy hour.
 All company events help with more than recognition for hard work — they also boost morale and build relationships and collaboration between departments.